 - Host workshops or events on sustainability.

-Establishing a sustainable brand culture is important if you, as a company, want to integrate your values into your actions.
+Establishing a sustainable brand culture is important if you want to integrate your values into your company’s actions.

 Here are some tips for creating a sustainable brand culture: